bowku/Football_Project_Two/README.md

 ### Back-End:

 The back-end was heavily focused on Java by the use of the SpringBoot Framework in an OOP manner.
 There was manipulations of implementations, extends, interfaces and classes with the correct mappings such as Post,Get,Put and Delete to have a bijection to CRUD.
+The Get mapping was then also used as an extension to find not just by id, but with name, shirt number and also team.

 below is an example of some of the code in Java:
 ![Img](/Documentation/backend/backendCode.png)